 In this phase the chief executive of the organization will be designated as accountable executive of the airport.
-Furthermore, gap analysis of the existing system; establishment of safety policy and objectives; development of organizational structure and appointment of key safety officials; incorporation Aerodrome Emergency Plan and SMS manual in a coordinated manner; Safety promotion is very important for the implementation of the SMS and therefore special emphasis is provided for training and communication among the stakeholders.
-Within a fixed time frame proposed for this phase, following deliverables are expected:
+Furthermore, gap analysis of the existing system; establishment of safety policy and objectives; development of organizational structure and appointment of key safety officials; incorporation of Aerodrome Emergency Plan and SMS manual in a coordinated manner.
+Safety promotion is very important for the implementation of the SMS and therefore special emphasis is provided for training and communication among the stakeholders.
+Within a fixed timeframe proposed for this phase, following deliverables are expected:

-- 1. Safety policy signed by the chief executive.
+- Safety policy signed by the chief executive.

-- 2. Safety policy communicated to all staff.
+- Safety policy communicated to all staff.

-- 3. System description completed.
+- System description completed.

-- 4. Gap analysis completed.
+- Gap analysis completed.

-- 5. SMS organizational structure in place.
+- SMS organizational structure in place.

-- 6. SMS implementation plan approved.
+- SMS implementation plan approved.

-- 7. Training on SMS planning phase delivered.
+- Training on SMS planning phase delivered.

-- 8. Initial draft of SMSM published. - 9.
-Means to communicate safety issues established.
+- Initial draft of SMS Manual published.

+- Means to communicate safety issues established.

-3.3 Phase II: Reactive safety Management Process
+3.2 Phase II: Reactive safety Management Process

-In this phase the potential hazards will be identified and assessed on the basis of reactive process; safety risk matrix will be developed; safety training will be developed for the directly involved front line officials; a test period will be established to implement reactive safety management process; a safety library and documentation for hazard identification and risk management will be established; and safety newsletters, notices, bulletins, websites, email etc shall be established for safety promotion and communication.
-Within a fixed time frame proposed for this phase, following deliverables are expected:
+In this phase the potential hazards should be identified and assessed on the basis of reactive process; safety risk matrix should be developed; safety training should be developed for the directly involved front line officials; a test period should be established to implement reactive safety management process; a safety library and documentation for hazard identification and risk management should be established; and safety newsletters, notices, bulletins, websites, email etc. should be established for safety promotion and communication.
+Within a fixed timeframe proposed for this phase, following deliverables are expected:

-- 1. Safety library established. - 2.
-Reactive safety management process implemented. - 3.
-Training relevant to SMS implementation plan components and safety risk management on reactive processes completed. - 4.
-Safety-critical information based on safety data captured from reactive processes distributed to the organization.
+- Safety library established. - Reactive safety management process implemented. - Training relevant to SMS implementation plan components and safety risk management on reactive processes completed. - Safety-critical information based on safety data captured from reactive processes distributed to the organization.

-3.4 Phase III: Proactive and predictive safety Management Processes
+3.3 Phase III: Proactive and predictive safety Management Processes

-In this phase the potential hazards will be identified and assessed on the basis of proactive and predictive process; safety risk matrix will be developed; safety training will be developed for the directly involved front line officials; a test period will be established to implement proactive/predictive safety management process; a safety library and documentation for hazard identification and risk management will be established; and safety newsletters, notices, bulletins, websites, email etc shall be established for safety promotion and communication.
-Within a fixed time frame proposed for this phase, following deliverables are expected:
+In this phase the potential hazards should be identified and assessed on the basis of proactive and predictive process; safety risk matrix and safety training should be developed for the directly involved officials; a test period should be established to implement proactive/predictive safety management process; a safety library and documentation for hazard identification and risk management should be established; and safety newsletters, notices, bulletins, websites, email etc. should be established for safety promotion and communication.
+Within a fixed timeframe proposed for this phase, following deliverables are expected:

-- 1. Initial testing period for proactive and predictive means to collect hazard identification established. - 2.
-Proactive and predictive safety management processes implemented. - 3.
-Training relevant to SMS implementation plan components and safety risk management based on proactive and predictive processes completed. - 4.
-Safety performance indicators and safety performance targets developed. - 5.
-Critical safety information based on safety data captured by reactive, proactive and predictive processes distributed to the organization.
+- Initial testing period for proactive and predictive means to collect hazard identification established. - Proactive and predictive safety management processes implemented. - Training relevant to SMS implementation plan components and safety risk management based on proactive and predictive processes completed. - Safety performance indicators and safety performance targets developed. - Critical safety information based on safety data captured by reactive, proactive and predictive processes distributed to the organization.